4 reasons to buy mutual funds

 4. A wide range of funds to choose from

-- If you're a young investor with many years to invest – you may feel comfortable having investments with greater risk and greater potential return.
-Example: equity funds.
+- A young investor with a stable income and many years to invest may feel comfortable taking more risk to achieve greater potential return.
+They may invest in an equity fund.

-- If you're mid-career – you may be trying to balance risk and return more moderately.
-Example: balanced mutual funds that buy a mix of different kinds of investments.
+- A mid-career investor trying to balance risk and return more moderately could invest in a balanced mutual fund that buy a mix of stocks and bonds.

-- If you're approaching retirement – you may be less comfortable with risk and more interested in fixed income investments.
-Example: bond funds.
+- An investor approaching retirement might be less comfortable with risk and more interested in fixed income investments.
+They may invest in a bond fund.

 Reasons mutual funds may not be right for you